lizmat/IRC-Client/DESIGN/01-main.md

 The object must provide all the relevant information about the source and content of the message.

-The message object's attributes must be mutable, and where appropriate, it must provide a means to send the message back to the originator of the message.
+The message object, where appropriate, must provide a means to send a reply back to the originator of the message.
 For example, here's a potential implementation of `PRIVMSG` handler that receives the message object:

 ```perl6
     method irc-privmsg ($msg) {